dkundel/jacobshack-presentation/slides/food.md

 ##  Food

-There will be sevearal meals served in the Foyer.
-Check the schedule and TweetWall for times.
+There will be several meals served in the Foyer.
+Check the schedule and Slack for times.